joicequeiroz/joice-queiroz/README.md

   * Delete a products
 * **Stores**
   * Create a stores
+  * Get all Stores
+  * Find stores in Minnesota
+  * Find stores that sell Apple products
+  * Find Stores Within ten Miles of Beverly Hills
   * Search a stores
   * Update a stores
   * Delete a stores
 * **Services**
   * Create a services
   * Search all services
+  * Highest Priced Products
+  * Product Name and Description Only
+  * TVs with free shipping and price between $500 and $800
   * Search a services
   * Update a services
   * Delete a services